 Thanks in part to the mechanical Bosch VE injection pump and mechanical timing, swapping this first-generation motor is reasonably straightforward, requiring only one electrical hookup and fuel hookup.
 Although sluggish in stock form, when modified correctly, the 5.9L Cummins produces over 600 horsepower.

 The Cummins engine was known for simplicity.
 The 12V version took only a few wires to run since most components on it were mechanical.
 Eliminate the electronics and other problem-causing factors, and you have a reliable, simple engine ready to swap into anything that can hold its weight.

 Because of its popularity, Cummins Conversion components are a thriving aftermarket.
 The following parts make a Fummins Swap possible:

 - Transmission adapter kits, which include transmission adapter plate and flexplate

 - Exhaust systems

 - Motor mounts

-Adapter Kits make things easierWithout an adapter kit to mount a Cummins to a Ford or Chevy transmission, it would be challenging to do a Cummins Conversion.
+Adapter Kits make things easierWithout an adapter kit to mount a Cummins to a Ford, Chevy, or Allison transmission, it would be challenging to do a Cummins Conversion.
 Motor mounts and other swap components make the swap straightforward.
-There are a few companies offering full Cummins Swap kits.
+A few companies offer complete Cummins Swap kits.
 These kits might seem expensive at first, but they save time and frustration in the long run.

 - Allison 1000